 We understand that background and personal circumstances can have an impact on academic performance at school or college.
 So we offer alternative ways to allow these students to reach their potential and thrive at a world-class university.

-If your academic performance doesn’t meet the standard requirements for your chosen course and you meet our entry requirements, you could benefit from a contextual offer or an enhanced contextual offer.
+If you are a Home student and your academic performance doesn’t meet the standard requirements for your chosen course and you meet our entry requirements, you could benefit from a contextual offer or an enhanced contextual offer.

 A contextual offer is a reduced conditional offer to study at Nottingham.
 These offers are usually one grade lower than the entry requirements on our course pages, however this can vary for some courses.
 Eligibility is based on personal circumstances that may have restricted achievement at school or college.

 If our standard offer includes a specific subject grade, this will generally remain.
 For example, if the standard offer is AAB with an A in maths, the contextual offer would be ABB with an A in maths.

 There are no additional steps needed to receive a conditional offer, simply apply for an undergraduate course at the university through UCAS as usual.
 If your UCAS application shows that you meet the criteria, we will automatically consider you for a contextual offer.